ianitsky/cordova-plugin-firebasex/README.md

 ```

 ### fetchFirestoreCollection
-Fetches all the documents in the specific collection.
+Fetches the documents in the specific collection.

 **Parameters**:
 - {string} collection - name of top-level collection to fetch.
 - {array} filters - a list of filters to sort/filter the documents returned from your collection.
     - Supports `where`, `orderBy`, `startAt`, `endAt` and `limit` filters.
     - See the [Firestore documentation](https://firebase.google.com/docs/firestore/query-data/queries) for more details.
-- {function} success - callback function to call on successfully deleting the document.
+- {function} success - callback function to call on successfully fetched the collection.
 Will be passed an {object} containing all the documents in the collection, indexed by document ID.
 If a Firebase collection with that name does not exist or it contains no documents, the object will be empty.
 - {function} error - callback function which will be passed a {string} error message as an argument.